mecid/mecid.github.io/_posts/2025-10-22-introducing-jujutsu-vcs-edit-workflow.md

 > jj new -m “Adding a new property to the user model to display in the user view”

-You add a new property on the user model, tune the user master and details view to render it.
+You add a new property to the user model, tune the user master and details view to render it.
 It would be much better to have these changes in previous changes.
 Fortunately, there is the *absorb* command.

 > jj absorb